Real-Projects-Digitalization/ss22-team-5-ss23/README.md

 They take the bus and arrive at their destination without any further problems.
 Niam, Miria, and Kami are relieved and happy to have found the help they needed to use public transportation in Germany.
 They feel a little more arrived in their new home.

 ## The problem
+"How might we provide refugees with a user-friendly and accessible solution to overcome language barriers, navigate complex transportation systems, understand ticketing options, and learn appropriate behavior in order to enhance their mobility and integration?"

 ## The solution